-- You must receive STEM OPT I-20 from the International Student Services Office before you submit the online or paper Form I-765 application to USCIS.
-If you submit a Form I-765 application to USCIS before you have received your STEM OPT I-20, your application will be denied.
+Before you apply for STEM OPT:- You must receive STEM OPT I-20 from the International Student Services Office before you submit the online or paper Form I-765 application to USCIS.

 Students who graduate in certain Science, Technology, Engineering, and Mathematics majors might be eligible to extend the 12-month Optional Practical Training period for an additional 24 months.